Commercial litigation: conduct of a case before the commercial court

 Joint motion is possible when the parties agree to have their dispute adjudicated before the commercial court.

-The parties must file a joint motion setting out the dispute, their respective applications and their points of disagreement.
+You must file a joint motion setting out the dispute, your respective requests and your points of disagreement.

 The matter shall be referred to the court by the delivery of the application.